petefitton/CHARTizard/README.md

 ### MVP (working list for in class)
  - Single web page that displays one interactive, beautiful chart
  - Mobile First design
- - Stretch goals include creating a second and third chart
+ - Stretch goals include creating a second chart